Bio

 workshops with Guru R. Sharath Jois:

-• Coming up in November, 2024; 5 day Active Series Training at University of Virginia Contemplative Science Center, Charlottesville
+• November 2024; 5 day Active Series Training at University of Virginia Contemplative Science Center, Charlottesville

 • August 2024, 6 day Led Primary Series workshop in Rome, Italy